mrognor/Easy_Network/README.md

 These classes support connection and have got only reliable message sending.
 ### EN_TCP_Server
 You have to define 3 methods
-1. void OnClientConnected(int ClientID)
+1. void OnClientConnected(EN_SOCKET clientSocket)
-2. void ClientMessageHandler(std::string message, int ClientID)
+2. void ClientMessageHandler(EN_SOCKET clientSocket, std::string message)
-3. void OnClientDisconnect(int ClientID)
+3. void OnClientDisconnect(EN_SOCKET clientSocket)

 The server ip address and port are set in the constructor.
 To start the server, you need to call the Run method